-- 6. Once received, the Appeals Officer or nominee will consider whether the appeal falls within an issue excluded from review.
-Where it is determined the appeal is excluded from review the Appeals Officer shall have the authority to reject it summarily and inform the appellant of the decision in writing within 10 working days. - 7.
+- 6. Once received, the Appeals Officer or nominee will consider whether the appeal falls within an issue excluded from review or whether the appeal is vexatious, frivolous or without substance or merit.
+Where it is determined the appeal is excluded from review or vexatious, frivolous or without substance or merit the Appeals Officer shall have the authority to reject it summarily and inform the appellant of the decision in writing within 10 working days. - 7.
 If the appeal submission is held to be admissible, it will be scrutinised by the Appeals Officer or nominee, together with the supporting documentation, and an investigation undertaken if necessary.
 The Appeals Officer, or nominee, will then determine whether to: - a.
 Uphold the appeal: in which case the student will be informed of the decision within 10 working days of receipt.
 Where the decision appealed was that of an Assessment Board, the Chair of the Assessment Board will be informed and may take Chair's Action to amend the Assessment Board's decision or, if necessary, the Assessment Board will be reconvened to reach a new decision.
 The new Assessment Board decision will be notified to the student with 10 working days of the date of the decision to uphold the appeal.
 Where the Chair or Assessment Board do not accept the Stage One decision, the matter will be referred to Stage Two; - b.
 Reject the appeal: in which case the student will be notified within 10 working days that the appeal submission has not demonstrated that there are sufficient grounds to uphold the appeal, and advised of the options available to them; - c.
 Refer the appeal: where the Appeals Officer believes the appeal is complex; raises a new point and/or requires a determination on policy, they will have the discretion to refer the appeal to the Appeals Panel.